cesarvr/blog/content/post/prometheus.md

 - **Part Two**: Develop and deploy our "Telemetry" container, we are going to plug this container to any service and gather some simple telemetry.
 - **Part Three**: Write a simple dashboard.
 Once this "Telemetry" container is appended to other services, we are going to signal our dashboard with the usage information across our "service mesh".

-I'm going to use OpenShift because is the Kubernetes distro I'm most familiar with, but this techniques should work in Kubernetes as well.
+I'm going to use OpenShift because is the Kubernetes distro I'm most familiar with, but this techniques should also work in Kubernetes as well.

 If you want to follow this guide you can install [oc-client](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md) with oc-cluster-up or even better make a free account in [OpenShift.io](https://manage.openshift.com).
 If you have trouble understanding some of the concepts, you read this [OpenShift getting started guide](https://github.com/cesarvr/Openshift).

 # Understanding The Pod

-Pods are the building blocks to create applications in the cluster, but for our purposes we can think of them as a container of containers, they provide a [isolation layer](http://cesarvr.github.io/post/2018-05-22-create-containers/) similar to Linux container.
+Pods are the building blocks to create applications in the cluster, but for our purposes we can think of them as an container of containers, they provide a [isolation layer](http://cesarvr.github.io/post/2018-05-22-create-containers/) similar to Linux container.
 This means that containers running inside believe they are running in a single machine.

 And like processes running in a "single machine", contained processes running inside can communicate between each other using some of the mechanism we can find in a Linux environment like System V semaphore, POSIX shared memory or Linux sockets.

 ## How It Looks